 - In the Clone Assembly dialog, do the following:

 - On the Main tab, choose Add Assembly, and locate the top-level assembly.
 Make sure that the Default Clone Action is set to Clone.

 - On the Naming tab, navigate to the folder you created in step 1.

 - Return to the Main tab, confirm that the information listed is correct, and click Execute.

 - You can now import your assembly into Vertex.

 - When an assembly contains more than 5,000 parts, you must zip it before importing it.
 This reduces the amount of time it takes to import larger assemblies.

-- Parts that you want to collaborate on should be unhidden or unsuppressed.
+- Parts should be unhidden or unsuppressed.
 If they’re not, they’ll appear as gray (unavailable) in the BOM.

 - For more detailed instructions on how to save content using NX, see Clone an existing assembly.